 Stairs a lot today, as your body gets rid of the drugs it has had and the swelling starts on your hip and leg from the trauma of the surgery.
 At home you tend to sit more watch TV and chat in the lounge.
 This is great as it is resting but highlights two problems; firstly for hip operations you are sitting on a very swollen hip and back side and for knee operations your knee is usually bent and swelling.
 Both these situations are very uncomfortable and you must walk short distances frequently.

 Rest and mobility balance is difficult initially but, I recommend at least an hour in bed mid-morning and mid-afternoon even if just lying down and reading it is more restful than sitting.

 Mid Afternoon I had interX treatment over my whole hip area and leg down to my knee.
 Treatment is about an hour and half and helps immensely.
 The treatment works through the skin and stimulates the body to release pain endorphins to help with recovery.
 I had no medication post leaving the hospital on Tuesday and InterX was used exclusivity for pain relief.

 Felt very tired early evening and went to bed early.
 I rested but found sleep difficult and only has short hour bursts.
 I also found I needed the toilet several times in the night which getting in and out of bed is difficult and feels painful as everything stretches.
 On the positive side everything was working so the medication from surgery was been flushed out.

 The Thrombosis socks are great; really tight, uncomfortable, itch and are very hard to get on.
 All the aids they give you and I had no chance of getting them on or off.
 Socks and shoes in general are hard but this is a whole other level.
-The only positive is that they keep your lower legs warm when walking outside oh and stop thrombosis and help with circulation.
-I wore mine for 4 weeks 24 hours a day, they do help with circulation and swelling so would advise to wear them.
+The only positive is that they keep your lower legs warm when walking outside and stop thrombosis and help with circulation obviously!
+I wore mine for 4 weeks 24 hours a day, they do help with circulation and swelling, so would advise to wear them.